-Specifically, Boston fared well across all metrics, receiving a full 10 out of 10 points for logging the highest average internet speed (175 MB/s) of all metros.
+Specifically, the city fared well across all metrics, receiving a full 10 out of 10 points for logging the highest average internet speed (175 MB/s) of all metros, which is sure to benefit the Boston coworking spaces that Gen Zers may use for remote work.
 The area also had an unemployment rate of 5.4% as of April 2021 — below the national average of 6.1%.
 Meanwhile, Boston’s regional price parity was 115.5.
 Although this figure is relatively high, an average personal income of $81,500 — the highest among the 10 best cities and the third-highest of the nation’s 50 largest metros — makes up for it.

 And, whether it’s the cultural hotspots of Fenway-Kenmore or the old-school cool shops and restaurants of Beacon Hill and South End, Boston has plenty to offer in terms of entertainment, earning 8.2 points in that category — the most of all top 10 metros for Gen Z.

 Naturally, each city presents unique conditions and provides for different needs.
 To that end, most of the metros further down the list were notable for their regional price parity and unemployment.
 However, the notable exception to this rule was New York City in the second spot.

 NYC had the largest population of Gen Zers at 2.3 million, therefore receiving the full 10 points for that indicator.
 But, in terms of percentage, Zoomers were the least prevalent in New York City when compared to all of the top 10 cities.

 Furthermore, NYC earned close to the maximum number of points for its large number of colleges, internet speed and entertainment availability.
 And, besides being a fast-living metro, NYC is also highly walkable — a trait that Zoomers are sure to appreciate.